skoumas/nodeoflife/README.md

 3) Using Bootstrap CSS for front-end

 ### Tradeoffs
+- UPDATE: removed the color for now until I find a way to make it faster as it took a lot of speed and resources.

 Thinking ways to make the whole thing faster including compressing the table in a way or limiting the amount of data sent.
 Perhaps also good idea to find a better way to send the colors.